 Today we went to see what kind of dog food we might find for Heather…at the garden center.
 Yes, in France it’s really quite common to buy your favorite pet her/his food at the same place you would pick up potting soil or a hanging basket of begonias.
 At first I thought that was really bizarre but considering that there are at least two nationwide chains of stores that sell exactly those products together it made me wonder if we did anything similar in the US.
 Ever hear of Feed & Seed stores?
-Read the rest of this entry
+Continue reading “Would you like a rose bush with that dog food?”

 No, really it IS a sign.
 I know you probably thought that this was “a sign” that Bill and I have found the right place, which we have, but its real function is to tell you what’s inside.
-We were visiting the town of Villefranche-de-Conflent, listed as one of the most beautiful villages in France, and Bill spotted this iron sign above a wine shop.
-This type of graphic sign was popular in the days when people couldn’t read and they still seem to work today.
-Since this town is not far from the Spanish border and gets lots of non-French speaking visitors, it still makes sense.
+We were visiting the town of Villefranche-de-Conflent, listed as one of the most beautiful villages in France, and Bill spotted this iron sign above a wine shop. … Continue reading It’s a sign

 This morning we were out walking Heather when we stopped to talk with our neighbor, another dog walker, at the top of the street.
 He said with a grin that he and his wife had already looked into the closest airport to Carcassonne (you know, the one right there at the edge of town that we could walk to, if necessary) and asked if we would be missing things here.
 My first reaction was to look askance at him as if to say “Are you kidding?” but immediately I realised our motive for moving has never been one of escape.
-Read the rest of this entry
+Continue reading “To or from?”

 There are 3 regional newspapers that include Carcassonne in their coverage.
 This morning a headline that caught both of us by surprise included the line “du sh*t dans le caleçon” except the paper did not substitute an asterisk for the vowel.
 OK, then, what does that mean?